Peninsular Japonic: Placename glosses in the Samguk sagi

 The first authors to study these words assumed that, because these place names came from the territory of Goguryeo, they must have represented the language of that state.
 Lee and Ramsey offer the additional argument that the dual use of Chinese characters to represent the sound and meaning of the place names must have been done by scribes of Goguryeo, which would have borrowed written Chinese earlier than the southern kingdoms.
 They argue that the Goguryeo language formed a link between Japanese, Korean and Tungusic.

-Christopher I. Beckwith, applying his own Middle Chinese readings, claims that almost all of the words have Japonic cognates.
-He takes this as the language of Goguryeo, which he considers a relative of Japanese in a family he calls Japanese-Koguryoic.
+Christopher I. Beckwith, applying his own Middle Chinese readings, argues that almost all of the words have Japonic cognates.
+He takes this as the language of Goguryeo, which he considers a relative of Japanese in a family he calls Japanese–Koguryoic.
 He suggests that the family was located in western Liaoning in the 4th century BC, with one group (identified with the Yayoi culture) travelling by sea to southern Korea and Kyushu, others migrating into eastern Manchuria and northern Korea, and others by sea to the Ryukyu Islands.
 In a review for Korean Studies, Thomas Pellard criticizes Beckwith's linguistic analysis for the ad hoc nature of his Chinese reconstructions, for his handling of Japonic material and for hasty rejection of possible cognates in other languages.
 Another review by historian Mark Byington casts doubt on Beckwith's interpretation of the documentary references on which his migration theory is based.

 Other authors point out that none of the placenames with proposed Japonic cognates are located in the historical homeland of Goguryeo north of the Taedong River, and no Japonic morphemes have been identified in inscriptions from the area, such as the Gwanggaeto Stele.
 The glossed place names of the Samguk sagi generally come from central Korea, in an area captured by Goguryeo from Baekje and other states in the 5th century, and suggest that the place names reflect the languages of those states rather than that of Goguryeo.
 This would explain why they seem to reflect multiple language groups.
 Kōno Rokurō and Kim Bang-han have argued for bilingualism in Baekje, with the placenames reflecting the language of the common people.